FelippeChemello/Remotion-TTS-Example/README.md

 ## Get Started

 - Create Azure Account
 - Create TTS service on Azure
 - Create AWS Account
 - Setup S3 Bucket with public access
   - Configure bucket policy
     ```json
     {
     	"Version": "2008-10-17",
     	"Statement": [
     		{
     			"Sid": "AllowPublicRead",
     			"Effect": "Allow",
     			"Principal": {
     				"AWS": "*"
     			},
     			"Action": "s3:GetObject",
     			"Resource": "arn:aws:s3:::<YOUR-BUCKET-NAME>/*"
     		}
     	]
     }
     ```
   - Configure bucket CORS
     - Use it only as a template, we recommend you to edit "AllowedOrigins" entering your origin
     ```json
     [
     	{
     		"AllowedHeaders": ["*"],
     		"AllowedMethods": ["HEAD", "GET", "PUT", "POST", "DELETE"],
     		"AllowedOrigins": ["*"],
     		"ExposeHeaders": ["ETag", "x-amz-meta-custom-header"]
     	}
     ]
     ```
 - Copy `.env.example` to `.env` entering your secrets
+  - ⚠️ Ensure your AWS credentials only allow reading and uploading to a specific S3 bucket `s3:GetObject` and `s3:PutObject` to not compromise your credentials if you deploy your Remotion project
 - Use method `textToSpeech` from `src/TextToSpeech/tts.ts` to convert Text to Audio, this method will return file url, you can use it as source of `<Audio />` component

 ## Example